Nandini-1811/student-management-system/README.md

 ## 📌 Overview
 A CLI-based Student Management System built using Python and MySQL to manage student records with relational database design and proper transaction handling.
+Designed using relational database principles and normalized schema structure.

 ---